Scientia potentia est: Origins and parallels

+توانا بود هر که دانا بود (tavânâ bûd har ke dânâ bûd) "Mighty is the one who has knowledge."

 Thomas Hobbes

 The first known reference of the exact phrase appeared in the Latin edition of Leviathan (1668; the English version had been published in 1651).
 This passage from Part 1 ("De Homine"), Chapter X ("De Potentia, Dignitate et Honore") occurs in a list of various attributes of man which constitute power; in this list, "sciences" or "the sciences" are given a minor position:

 In the English version this passage reads as thus:

 On a later work, De Corpore (1655), also written in Latin, Hobbes expanded the same idea:

 In Hobbes and the social contract tradition (1988), Jean Hampton indicates that this quote is 'after Bacon' and in a footnote, that 'Hobbes was Bacon's secretary as a young man and had philosophical discussions with him' (Aubrey 1898, 331).

 Francis Bacon

 The closest expression in Bacon's works is, perhaps, the expression "ipsa scientia potestas est", found in his Meditationes Sacrae (1597), which is translated as "knowledge itself is power":

 One of many differing English translations of this section includes the following:

 Interpretation of the notion of power meant by Bacon must therefore take into account his distinction between the power of knowing and the power of working and acting, the opposite of what is assumed when the maxim is taken out of context.
 Indeed, the quotation has become a cliche.

-In another place, Bacon wrote, "Human knowledge and human power meet in one; for where the cause is not known the effect cannot be produced.
+In the better-known Novum Organum, Bacon wrote, "Human knowledge and human power meet in one; for where the cause is not known the effect cannot be produced.
 Nature to be commanded must be obeyed; and that which in contemplation is as the cause is in operation as the rule."